golemfactory/golem-docs/docs/Ncreators/javascript/examples/results.md

 #### Single command task

-For each of the command run you can obtain a result object.
-Lets look at the simple example: we will run a tasks that consist of single command and will print content of the result object:
+For each command that is run, you can obtain a result object.
+Let's look at the simple example: we will run a tasks that consists of single command and will print the content of the result object:

 ```js
 import { TaskExecutor } from "yajsapi";